makersacademy/chitter-challenge/README.md

 * Work on the CSS to make it look good.

-Good luck and let the chitter begin!
+Good luck and let the Chitter begin!

 Code Review
 -----------